qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 Bloch-Redfield master equation in QuTiP
 =======================================

 In QuTiP, the Bloch-Redfield tensor Eq. :eq:`br-tensor` can be calculated using the function :func:`qutip.bloch_redfield.bloch_redfield_tensor`.
-It takes three mandatory arguments: The system Hamiltonian :math:`H`, a list of operators through which to the bath :math:`A_\alpha`, and a list of corresponding spectral density functions :math:`S_\alpha(\omega)`.
-The spectral density functions are callback functions that takes the (angular) frequency as a single argument.
+It takes two mandatory arguments: The system Hamiltonian :math:`H`, a nested list of operator  :math:`A_\alpha`, spectral density functions :math:`S_\alpha(\omega)` pairs that characterize the coupling between system and bath.
+The spectral density functions are Python callback functions that takes the (angular) frequency as a single argument.

 To illustrate how to calculate the Bloch-Redfield tensor, let's consider a two-level atom